paulej/perc-framework/draft-jones-perc-private-media-framework.md

 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in [@!RFC2119] when they appear in ALL CAPS.
 These words may also appear in this document in lower case as plain English words, absent their normative meanings.

-Additionally, this solution framework uses the following terms and acronyms:
+Additionally, this solution framework uses the following conventions, terms and acronyms:

-E2E: End-to-End - communications from one endpoint through one or more MDDs to the endpoint at the other end.
+E2E End-to-End): Communications from one endpoint through one or more MDDs to the endpoint at the other end.

-HBH: Hop-by-Hop - communications between an endpoint and an MDD or between MDDs.
+HBH (Hop-by-Hop): Communications between an endpoint and an MDD or between MDDs.

 Endpoint: An RTP flow terminating entity that also terminates the end-to-end (E2E) security context [PEJ: I would suggest we not say the endpoint terminates a security context.
 We could say "has possession of the media encryption keys used for E2E encryption].
 This may include embedded user conferencing equipment or browsers on computers, media gateways, MCUs, media recording device and more that are in the trusted domain for a given deployment.

-MDD: Media Distribution Device - An RTP middlebox that is not allowed to be part of end-to-end media security [PEJ: I would suggest "not allowed to have access to the E2E encryption keys", rather than "part of ... security"].
-It may operate according to any of the RTP topologies [@I-D.ietf-avtcore-rtp-topologies-update] per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media plaintext and having limits on what RTP header fields can be altered.
+MDD (Media Distribution Device): An RTP middlebox that is not allowed to to have access to E2E encryption keys.
+It may operate according to any of the RTP topologies [@I-D.ietf-avtcore-rtp-topologies-update] per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media unencrypted and having limits on what RTP header field it can alter.

-KMF: Key Management Function - An entity that is a logical function which passes end-to-end key material to endpoints.
+KMF (Key Management Function): An entity that is a logical function which passes key material and related information to endpoints and MDDs that is appropriate for each.
 The KMF might be co-resident with another entity trusted with E2E key material.

 Conference: Two or more participants communicating via trusted endpoints to exchange RTP flows through one or more MDDs.

 Third Party: Any entity that is not an Endpoint, MDD, KMF or Call Processing entity as described in this document.

-[PEJ - My preference would be to use a form like "Media Distribution Device (MDD):" so that this list looks as consistent in form as possible.]

 # PERC Entities and Trust Model